MerginMaps/docs/src/migrate/qfield/index.md

 * Register <MainPlatformName /> user and create new workspace as described [here](../../setup/sign-up-to-mergin-maps/index.md)
 * Install QGIS as described [here](../../setup/install-qgis/index.md) and <QGISPluginName /> as described [here](../../setup/install-mergin-maps-plugin-for-qgis/index.md)
-* It is recommeded to go through [Get Started tutorial](../../tutorials/capturing-first-data/)
+* It is recommended to go through [Get Started tutorial](../../tutorials/capturing-first-data/)

 ## Migrate QField Project

 Both platforms are rendering and using QGIS Projects (`.qgz` files) and associated online or offline geo-data sources.
-Therefore the basic concept of migration is
+Therefore the basic concept of migration is to get plain QGIS project on desktop and upload it to <MainPlatformName />.

+### Download to desktop and upload to <MainPlatformName />

-1. to transfer project from QField to your deskop computer (either via USB cable or QFieldCloud)
+1. transfer project from QField to your desktop computer (either via USB cable or QFieldCloud)
 - e.g. use "Send compressed folder to" action in QField to get compressed.
 Consult "QField Storage Access" documentation
-2. contert QField project to a regular QGIS project (if QFieldCloud is used)
+2. convert QField project to a regular QGIS project (if QFieldCloud is used)
 - Remove offline editing from the layers and export layers to be local geopackages and not stored on QFieldCloud PostGIS servers.
 3. use <QGISPluginName /> to package and upload project to <MainPlatformName />
 4. setup specific <MainPlatformName /> features for your project, such as selective sync, photo quality in <MainPlatformName /> plugin